PhantomAppDevelopment/city-app/README.md

   - Foursquare API (JSON)
   - Google Maps Embed API (iframe)

-Some of the tecniques covered are:
+Some of the techniques covered are:

   - Lazy loading
   - Passing data between screens